lauroguedes/grav-skeleton-klb4/pages/01.home/01._hero/hero.md

 hero_image: header.jpg
 ---

-# Olá como nós podemos te ajudar?
+# Hello how can we help you?
-## pesquise por manuais, faqs, materiais...
+## search for manuals, faqs, contents...